sharife/goldenthread-v2/site/content/productions/new-threads-reading-series.md

   brilliant gems never before seen in the Bay Area!

   Since its launch in 2011, many New Threads plays and playwrights have continued on to receive mainstage productions.
-The readings are accompanied by talkbacks with the artists and experts that comment on the themes of the play.
+The readings are accompanied by talkbacks with the artists and other experts that comment on the themes of the play.
 background: https://ucarecdn.com/ce518d5b-da25-45d9-b4f1-2b886c620c05/
 titleimage: https://ucarecdn.com/86ee0cca-7cb7-4486-b137-6b166fb9d72f/
 additional: ""